Gulf Shores, Alabama Outdoors – things to do after swimming in the Gulf for three days straight!

 Alabama Gulf Coast Zoo

-The Alabama Gulf Coast Zoo boasts some of the sweetest zoo animals I’ve ever seen, and that includes the loudmouth lemurs.
+The Alabama Gulf Coast Zoo boasts some of the sweetest zoo animals I’ve ever seen, including the loudmouth lemurs.
 They were having a heyday the day we were there.
-I think they were a little hungry – you could hear them throughout the entire zoo!
-A must-see is the exotic animals, migratory birds in their natural habitat, the indoor butterfly exhibit, and best of all, the kangaroos.
+They were a little hungry – you could hear them throughout the zoo!
+A must-see is the exotic animals, migratory birds in their natural habitat, the indoor butterfly exhibit, and the kangaroos.
 Oh, and if you have little ones, be sure to take them by the petting zoo.

 I have already written about my wonderful time at the zoo, and my kangaroo encounter, and more adorable zoo animals, Head on over to Alabama’s Gulf Coast Zoo Animal Encounters. to find out more.